-Hamstring curl is an excellent isolation exercise to help build and strengthen the hamstrings.
+Hamstring curl exercise is an excellent isolation exercise to help build and strengthen the hamstrings.

 Whether it is used as a warm up before squats or a finishing movement, the hamstring curl is a valuable tool to include into any lower body workout.

 Many people suffer from stronger quads than hamstrings, which could lead to knee or low back pain down the road, so this move is an excellent way to fix that strength imbalance.

 - Adjust the machine so the pads and back support are appropriate for your height and build